 2) All paint and supplies for less than $50

 5) In all of my research, everything points to those that have done this having NO regrets.
 All say that they would do it over again and again!

-The pros of these countertops won out for me.
+The pros of our epoxy countertops DIY won out for me.
 And I do not regret it!

 - Extra High Density Foam Rollers